Relative homological algebra, Waldhausen $K$-theory, and quasi-Frobenius conditions: Absolute and relative quasi-Frobenius conditions.

 We also want to consider a relative form of the cone-Frobenius condition: \begin{definition} \begin{itemize} \item If $\mathcal{C},\mathcal{C}^{\prime}$ are abelian categories and $i: \mathcal{C}^{\prime}\rightarrow \mathcal{C}$ is an additive functor with right adjoint $r$, let $E$ denote the allowable class of all short exact sequences in $\mathcal{C}$ and let $E^{\prime}$ the allowable class of all short exact sequences in $\mathcal{C}^{\prime}$.
 Then we say that $\mathcal{C}^{\prime}$ is {\em relatively quasi-Frobenius over $\mathcal{C}$} (resp. {\em functorially relatively quasi-Frobenius over $\mathcal{C}$}) if $\mathcal{C}^{\prime}$ is cone-Frobenius relative to $i^*E,r_*E$ (resp. functorially cone-Frobenius relative to $i^*E,r_*E$).

 \end{itemize} \end{definition} The idea here is that, in $\mathcal{C}^{\prime}$, any object embeds into some other object in such a way that, once one applies $i$, one gets a mapping cone (an $E$-monomorphic embedding into a contractible, i.e., $E$-projective, object) in $\mathcal{C}$.
 If the reader is wondering whether such a thing is really more than a cone functor on $\mathcal{C}^{\prime}$ or a cone functor on $\mathcal{C}$, the reader might try letting $\mathcal{C}$ and $\mathcal{C}^{\prime}$ be module categories over rings, and let $i$ be the base-change/extension-of-scalars functor induced by a {\em surjection} of rings.
-This is the example we will ultimately be most interested in, in Thm.~\ref{applicable fiber sequence theorem, ungraded case} and Cor.~\ref{applicable ss} for example.
 The fact that ring surjections are rarely flat and hence that $i$ is not generally left exact, i.e., $i$ does not generally preserve monomorphisms, means that most attempts one might make to produce a mapping cone on $\mathcal{C}^{\prime}$ do not give mapping cones on $\mathcal{C}$ after applying $i$.
 So the relative Frobenius conditions really are expressing something nontrivial.

-Now the Faith-Walker Theorem, stated above as Thm.~\ref{faith-walker thm}, can be restated using our definitions: {\em a ring $R$ is quasi-Frobenius if and only if the category of $R$-modules is cone-Frobenius.}
+Now the Faith-Walker Theorem, stated above as Theorem~\ref{faith-walker thm}, can be restated using our definitions: {\em a ring $R$ is quasi-Frobenius if and only if the category of $R$-modules is cone-Frobenius.}